ibuildingsnl/coding-dojo/kata/GameOfLife.md

 ## Description of the kata

-1. Provide an implementation for a grid as described above.
+1. **Provided for you!** Provide an implementation for a grid as described above.
 You should be able to provide a set of coordinates for the *living cells*.
 The grid should be able to calculate the next generation grid.
 2. Provide an implementation for a text loader which creates a grid object based on a notation for living cells, like:

         6x4